upsun/devcenter/dev/content/videos/GMKVA2DxwRA.md

 ---
 The script demonstrates the process of setting up a development environment on Upsun through a terminal session.
-It outlines the steps to clone a staging environment into a new development environment named 'dev1', utilizing the 'infrastructure as code' approach specified in a config yaml file.
+It outlines the steps to clone a staging environment into a new development environment named 'dev1', utilizing the 'infrastructure as code' approach specified in a config YAML file.
 The process includes provisioning resources, copying codes, caches, and databases.
 The video shows real-time construction of the environment in the console and examines the build process through logs.
 The presenter manages to set up the environment within approximately two minutes, concluding with a comparison between the newly created development environment